 X1<<X2> X2<>.
-A obtain the certificate of X2 signed by X1 from directory. goes back to directory and obtain the certificate of B signed by X2. obtain B's public key securely.
-The directory entry for each CA includes two types of certificates: Forward certificates: Certificates of X generated by other CAs Reverse certificates: Certificates generated by X that are the certificates of other CAs
+A obtain the certificate of X2 signed by X1 from directory. obtain X2's public key.
+A goes back to directory and obtain the certificate of B signed by X2. obtain B's public key securely.
+The directory entry for each CA includes two types of certificates: Forward certificates: Certificates of X generated by other CAs

+Reverse certificates: Certificates generated by X that are the certificates of other CAs